Skip to main content

 Step 3: Handle the Onboarding Flow

-Direct your customer to the onboarding URL (from the kyb_links array) to complete verification.
+Direct your customer to the application_url to complete verification using Dakota’s hosted onboarding form.
 The customer will:

 Check onboarding status programmatically: